juh2600/juh.gay/src/essays/the-cloud.md

 % the cloud: a tumblr post

-> This [article originated on Tumblr](https://www.tumblr.com/juh-wasnt-deactivated19691231/731602959011659776), which presents a login wall before you can finish reading it.
-I've ported it here for my friends who don't want to log into Tumblr.
+<aside>This [article originated on Tumblr](https://www.tumblr.com/juh-wasnt-deactivated19691231/731602959011659776), which presents a login wall before you can finish reading it.
+I've ported it here for my friends who don't want to log into Tumblr.</aside>

 # Foreword